-Origin® Natural Spring Water gives consumers of all ages a variety of healthful, on-the-go beverage options to enjoy any time of day.
+Poland Spring® Brand 100% Natural Spring Water gives consumers of all ages a variety of on-the-go beverage options to enjoy any time of day.
 The safety and quality of our bottled water products are incredibly important to us — in fact, they’re our top priorities.
 We regularly conduct tests on all of our bottles and our waters for safety, quality and performance.

 Water Source Identification

 How do we showcase our water sources?
 We’re glad you asked!
 Origin® Natural Spring Water identifies its water sources on its bottled water labels and online.

 Bottled water products from each Origin bottling line are tested 250 times annually for quality.
 That’s no small amount!
 What can we say?
 We really, really, really care about quality.

 Water Quality Reports

 Since 2005, we have made quality reports publicly available for all of our bottled water brands based on independent testing results from certified laboratories.
 As the saying goes, “Knowledge is power!”
 And we’re all about that knowledge (and that water).

 Easy Consumer Access to Information: Consumer questions and comments can be directed to our toll-free number, which is listed on the label of each bottle.

 Easy Consumer Access to Information

 Consumer questions and comments can be directed to our toll-free number, which is listed on the label of each bottle.
 So give us a call!
 We’d love to chat.